Inpatient Overflow Management with Proximal Policy Optimization

 \begin{itemize}[leftmargin=*] \item The \textbf{fully-connected} network structure includes the epoch index as part of its input, and generates atomic action probabilities of different epochs with the same set of NN parameters.
 Specifically, given state $s \in \mathcal{S}$, we use one-hot encoding to include the epoch index $h$ in the input, encoding $s$ as $(\tilde{s}, e^h)$, where $\tilde s=(x_1,\dots,x_J,y_1,\dots,y_J)$ is the state excluding epoch index, and $e^h\in\mathbb{R}^m$ is the unit vector with the $h$th element being 1 and all others as 0.
 The action probabilities are then given by:

 where $g_{i,j}$ is one of the $J\times J$ output neurons of the fully-connected network.
-This design is the most straightforward way to handle time-dependency -- the network uses the same set of parameters to generate outputs for different epochs, which captures temporal differences by incorporating time as part of the input.

-\item The \textbf{fully-separate} network structure uses $m$ independent networks for each of the $m$ different epochs, so the epoch index does not need to be part of the input.
+This design uses the same set of parameters to generate outputs for different epochs, which captures temporal differences by incorporating time as part of the input. \item The \textbf{fully-separate} network structure uses $m$ independent networks for each of the $m$ different epochs, so the epoch index does not need to be part of the input.
 Specifically, the NN parameters $\theta = (\theta^0, \dots, \theta^{m-1})$, where $\theta^h$ is the parameters for the network corresponding to epoch $h$.
 The atomic action probabilities are given by:

 where $g_{i,j}^h$ is one of the $J \times J$ output neurons of the network for epoch $h$.
 This structure allows each epoch to have its own independent set of network parameters to capture the differences between them, but it does not exploit any potential similarities across epochs.